orbitartprint/weigh-it-up-now/src/blog/content/weight-percentiles-explained.md

 While less common for adults, the concept can still be applied to understand where an adult's weight falls within a large, representative sample of the adult population.
 However, for adults, BMI is typically the primary screening tool, as it normalizes for height.

+## BMI Percentiles for Children and Adolescents

+While adults use fixed BMI categories, children and adolescents use BMI percentiles because their body composition and fat content constantly change during growth.
+A child's BMI is evaluated on specific percentile curves according to their age and sex to determine overweight or underweight status.

+* **Underweight:** BMI below the 5th percentile
+* **Healthy Weight:** BMI between the 5th and 85th percentile
+* **Overweight:** BMI between the 85th and 95th percentile
+* **Obesity:** BMI at or above the 95th percentile

+This age- and sex-specific evaluation is crucial, as a BMI considered "normal" for a 10-year-old might be "overweight" for a 5-year-old.

+To the article about adult BMI: [Understanding Your BMI: A Complete Guide to Body Mass Index](/blog/understanding-your-bmi)

 ## Limitations and Considerations

 * **Reference Population:** The percentile is only meaningful when compared to a relevant reference population.
 For children, these are often based on large national or international studies (e.g., CDC or WHO growth charts).
 For adults, such universal charts are less standardized due to the complexity of adult body types and health factors.